eBay Web Scraper Guide: Puppeteer, Playwright & Python Examples

 • Freeing resources: This step ensures no processes are left running in the background.

-With this approach, you’ve built a great starting point for scraping eBay and gathering product data.
+With this approach, you’ve built a great starting point for web scraping eBay and gathering product data.
 However, as you expand to include features like pagination or navigate challenges such as website structure changes, this method can become more time-intensive and require significant tweaking.
+If you don't want to struggle with the obstacles that come with scaling up, you might want to read our docs on Connecting to Puppeteer, so you can switch from using the .launch() mehtod to using the .connect() method and use our browsers infrastructure in the cloud.

 Scaling up can also bring issues like anti-bot detection into play, adding complexity to your script.
 That’s why tools that streamline these tasks are so valuable they take care of the technical overhead, letting you focus on extracting the data you need without getting bogged down in constant adjustments.